ESG MANAGEMENT

 1. the value includes category 6, scope 3

-In addition, we constantly strive to make our products and services more accessible to groups at risk of social exclusion.
-We are open to the needs of our Customers.
-We promote philanthropic projects for social equality.
-We take initiatives for the benefit of local communities.
-We develop our initiatives above all where we can make a real contribution to positive change.
+At the same time, we consistently increase the availability of our products and services for people at risk of social exclusion.
+We are attentive to the needs of Customers and support philanthropic initiatives promoting social equality.
+We engage in activities for local communities, focusing our efforts where we can really contribute to positive change.

 • Number of training hours – average per person employed by the Bank in a given year